kratika0412/CollabDesk/README.md

 ### Environment variables

-SyncSpace uses environment variables for backend configuration.
+CollabSpace uses environment variables for backend configuration.

 - Copy the example file to create your local config: